MuleSoft-AI-Chain-Project/example-mule-apps/jira_bug_agent/README.md

 ![App Screenshot](src/main/resources/mule-chain-config.png)

 ### Jira configuration
-The configuration property `api-key-openai-demo`, `api-key-openai-demo`, and `api-key-openai-demo` are linked to the *Jira Connection Config*.
+The configuration property `user`, `api-token`, and `url` are linked to the *Jira Connection Config*.
 The api token for Jira Cloud can be generated using the following link: https://id.atlassian.com/manage-profile/security/api-tokens

 ![App Screenshot](src/main/resources/Jira-config.png)